Probing Non-Fermi-Liquid Behaviour of Composite Fermi Liquid via Efficient Thermal Simulations

-The computational complexity can be further {reduced} by replacing the 2-site (2S) update scheme with the recently-proposed controlled bond expansion (CBE)~\cite{GleisPRL2023,LiPRL2024}, which has shown improved computational efficiency while keeping similar precision as the 2S scheme in DMRG and TDVP simulations.
-Theoretically, this will result in a speed up by a factor of $d$ (here $d=2$) in MPS based algorithms, and by a factor of $d^2$ in MPO based algorithms which is very promising for our finite-$T$ simulations.
+The computational complexity can be further reduced by replacing the 2-site (2S) update scheme with the recently proposed controlled bond expansion (CBE)~\cite{GleisPRL2023,LiPRL2024}, which has been shown to improve computational efficiency while maintaining precision similar to that of the 2S scheme in DMRG and TDVP simulations.
+Theoretically, this results in a speedup by a factor of $d$ (here $d=2$) in MPS-based algorithms and by a factor of $d^2$ in MPO-based algorithms, which is very promising for our finite-$T$ simulations.

 In \Fig{fig:fig2}~(c), we show the relative errors of the specific heat with respect to the ED results.
-It can be seen that, at low-temperature regime $T\lesssim10^{-1}$, the 2S and CBE results exhibit similar accuracies for various bond dimensions from 400, 800, to 1600, which proves its validity in the considered projected Hamiltonian.
-In \Fig{fig:fig2}~(d), we compare the computational complexity of these two types of simulations (2S and CBE).
-Overall, the CBE simulations consume much less CPU time compared to the 2S simulations.
-At small bond dimensions, due to the numerical overheads, the acceleration of CBE scheme is below the ideal factor $d^2=4$.
-But as the bond dimensions increase, the speed up effect of CBE is getting increasingly pronounced; i.e., at the largest bond dimension $D=1600$ consindered, the acceleration is over a factor of $3$. {Overall, we find} tanTRG combined with CBE update scheme provides an efficient and high-precision approach to the study of the finite-temperature properties of the LLL-projected Hamiltonians.
+It can be seen that, in the low-temperature regime $T\lesssim10^{-1}$, the 2S and CBE results exhibit similar accuracies for various bond dimensions, $D=400, 800$, and $1600$, which demonstrates the validity of CBE for the projected Hamiltonian considered here.
+In \Fig{fig:fig2}~(d), we compare the computational costs of these two types of simulations, namely 2S and CBE.
+Overall, the CBE simulations consume much less CPU time than the 2S simulations.
+At small bond dimensions, due to numerical overhead, the acceleration of the CBE scheme is below the ideal factor of $d^2=4$.
+However, as the bond dimension increases, the speedup achieved by CBE becomes increasingly pronounced; for example, at the largest bond dimension considered, $D=1600$, the acceleration exceeds a factor of $3$.
+Overall, we find that tanTRG combined with the CBE update provides an efficient and high-precision approach to studying the finite-temperature properties of LLL-projected Hamiltonians.